-The Clerk of the Governors should write to the complainant acknowledging receipt of the written request for the complaint to be heard.
+The Clerk to the Governors should write to the complainant acknowledging receipt of the written request for the complaint to be heard.
 This acknowledgment must be sent within 5 working days and should inform the complainant of the arrangements for hearing the complaint within 20 working days of receiving it.
 The letter should explain that the complainant has the right to submit any further documents relevant to the complaint.
-These must be received within 5 working days of the date of the hearing to allow adequate time for the documents to be circulated.
+These must be received 7 working days in advance of the date of the hearing to allow adequate time for the documents to be circulated.
+If the complainant rejects the offer of 3 proposed dates for the hearing without good reason, the clerk will set the date of the meeting.